lindleyw/autonav/readme.txt

 Yes, using the Media Library in the admin screens, set an image's Order to -101 or less, and it will not be shown with [autonav display=attached]

+You can also set the post_status of an attachment to 'private' or 'draft' although Wordpress gives you no menus to do this, and as of Wordpress 2.9 the Media Manager has some problems (showing size=0) with attachments so set.

 = Some of my images do not appear. =

 If you upload a picture with a filename that resembles Wordpress' resized